santiagosayshey/Brain-Two/Dictionarry/Profiles/Transparent (2160p Remuxes).md

 3. **Audio**: Our preference leans toward a rich auditory experience, ideally embedded with DTS-X or TrueHD + Atmos.
 However, it's crucial to highlight the distinction in audio offerings between UHD remuxes and WEB releases.
 While UHD remuxes are characterized by their pristine audio tracks, WEB releases predominantly feature lossy audio, particularly DD+ with Atmos.
 To avoid unintentional acquisition of hybrid encodes — combinations of WEB video and UHD disc-derived lossless audio — the "Transparent" profile expressly blacklists lossless audio for WEB releases.

-4. **Selection Methodology**: The approach is A/V feature-centric, placing less emphasis on release groups.
+4. **Selection Methodology**: The approach is A/V feature-centric, placing little impactful emphasis on release groups.
 This strategy caters to trackers, notably PTP, which don’t routinely specify release groups.
 This ensures the selection of content for its unparalleled A/V features, irrespective of the source or tracker.

-5. **File Size Considerations**: Remuxes, being unadulterated replicas of the original UHD discs, are substantially larger in file size compared to their encoded counterparts, often 3-4 times larger.
+5. **File Size Considerations**: Remuxes, being unadulterated replicas of the original UHD discs, are substantially larger in file size compared to their encoded counterparts.
 This is an aspect potential users should be aware of when opting for this profile.

 6. **New Movie Contingency**: For newly released movies, it's a common trend to witness their debut on streaming platforms prior to their availability on physical or UHD formats.
 Recognizing this, the "Transparent" profile initially seeks out and acquires the best possible WEB 2160p release, with Movies Anywhere being the top-tier preference among streaming services.
 However, it's important to note that these WEB releases act as placeholders.
 Once the UHD remux versions become available, they are automatically prioritized for upgrade, ensuring that the final library consists of the highest quality content.